Journey through the natural world and the experiments & observations that illuminate it

 Agriculture has been at the centre of civilisation for thousands of years.
 However, when we shop for our food, have you wondered about what developments have led to the food getting on our plates.

-Some of mankind's most enduring questions are about who we are as individuals, how we can live successfully alongside others, and the tension between the two.
-What can we learn about identity and group dynamics from our furry, feathered and scaly friends?
+Some of mankind's most enduring questions are about who we are as individuals, how we can live successfully alongside others, & the tension between the two.
+What can we learn about identity from our furry, feathered and scaly friends?

 The world of dating, sex and childbirth is a hazardous one, full of complex behaviours and even threats to our health.
 Well, mating in the animal kingdom is just as complex.
-What can we learn about "the birds and the bees" by looking at our animal cousins?
+What can we learn by looking at our animal cousins?

 How we eat and the impact it has on our bodies, from weight loss and weight gain to eating disorders, is complex and a key facet of human health.
 But most of these behaviours and conditions aren't unique to our species.
 What can the animal world teach us?